MatisseBE/vatglasses-converter/readme.md

 2. Next, format the file using the Prettier - Code formatter extention in VSC.
 3. Upload under the assigned file in the beta repo as assigned by vatglasse's dev.

+Contact me on Discord if you have any questions.
+You will find me easily in VATSIM servers.